Nondeterministic Finite Transducers¶

 Inserts a

-will form a transition going directly from the last inner state totarget
+wordis less thannum_of_levels, then the last symbol ofwordwill form a transition going directly from the last inner state totarget.- Parameters:

 source – The source state where the word begins.